ritazh/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 The KMS provider uses gRPC to communicate with a specific KMS plugin over a UNIX domain socket.
 The KMS plugin, which is implemented as a gRPC server and deployed on the same host(s) as the Kubernetes control plane, is responsible for all communication with the remote KMS.

+{{< caution >}}
+Virtual machine (VM) save state and restore operations are not supported with KMS v2.

+The API server uses AES-GCM with a 12 byte nonce (8 byte atomic counter and 4 bytes random data) for encryption.
+The following issues could occur if the VM is saved and restored:
+1. The counter value may be lost or corrupted if the VM is saved in an inconsistent state or restored improperly.
+This can lead to a situation where the same counter value is used twice, resulting in the same nonce being used for two different messages.
+2. If the VM is restored to a previous state, the counter value may be set back to its previous value, resulting in the same nonce being used again.

+Although both of these cases are partially mitigated by the 4 byte random nonce, this can compromise the security of the encryption.
+{{< /caution >}}

 ## Configuring the KMS provider